Split Second (game show)

+Gameplay

+Main game

+On each version, three contestants compete to answer.

-Each question Kennedy or Hall asked had three possible correct answers.
+Each question the host asks has three possible correct answers.
 Some questions took a form such as "Name the three films for which Katharine Hepburn won the Oscar for Best Actress."
 For most questions, three words, names, or phrases were displayed on a board which acted as clues, and the question took a form such as "Pick a word from the board and give its plural."
-Approximately once each day on the ABC version there was also a "Memory Buster", in which Kennedy gave a list of items and asked which three of them were common to each other.
+For the ABC version, approximately once each episode there was also a "Memory Buster", in which the host gave a list of items and asked which three of them were common to each other.

-Contestants rang in by pushing a button on their podiums.
-The first person to ring in was permitted to provide any one of the three answers.
-The second-fastest provided one of the remaining answers, and finally the slowest player got whatever was left, by default.
-In the '70s version, the clues on the board were revealed first and contestants could buzz-in before the question was completed, whereas in the syndicated version the answers were revealed after the question was finished, and if a contestant rang in too soon (before the choices were revealed), he or she was forced to take a turn after the other two had their chances.
+Contestants ring in by pushing a button on their lecterns.
+The first person to ring in is permitted to provide any one of the three answers.
+The second-fastest provides one of the remaining answers, and finally, the slowest player got whatever was left, by default.
+In the '70s version, the clues on the board were revealed first and contestants could buzz in before the question was completed, whereas later versions allow contestants to buzz in only after the clues are revealed.

-Bob Synes, producer of the 1970s Split Second, took a very strict stand regarding contestants' answers; he required contestants to guess the answers exactly right, meaning mispronounced answers were ruled incorrect, similar to most other quiz shows like Jeopardy!.
-When Hall took the reins of the 1980s version he acted as judge himself, giving the player credit for the correct answer even if he/she mispronounced the answer or was close enough to the right answer.

-Each player received money for a correct answer.
-The value of each answer was determined by the number of people supplying a correct response, and no money was deducted for answering incorrectly.
+Each player receives money, or points on the 2023 version, for correct answers.
+The value of each answer was determined by the number of people supplying a correct response, and there was no penalty for a miss.
+Some questions were open-ended, meaning that if a contestant gave an incorrect answer, the next contestant could answer that same question.
+If the question was this/that, then once it was answered, it was out of play.
+In the 2023 revival, once a question is answered, it is out-of-play, regardless, except in the Countdown Round.

 For example, if two players gave a correct answer in round one of the ABC version, each player received $10.

-During the latter half of the ABC version, the first person to be the only contestant to respond correctly on a question during the first two rounds, a situation which Kennedy referred to as a "Singleton," also won a bonus prize, his or hers to keep regardless of the game's outcome.
+During the latter half of the ABC version, the first person to be the only contestant to respond correctly to a question during the first two rounds also won a bonus prize, his or hers to keep regardless of the game's outcome.